Kuznecov formulae for fractal measures: Abstract

 Let $(M,g)$ be a compact, connected Riemannian manifold of dimension $n\ge 2$, and let $\{e_j\}_{j=0}^\infty$ be an orthonormal basis of Laplace eigenfunctions $-\Delta_g e_j=\lambda_j^2 e_j$.
 Given a finite Borel measure $\mu$ on $M$, consider the Kuznecov sum

-Assume that $\mu$ is $s$-Ahlfors regular for some $s\in(0,n)$ and admits an averaged $s$-density constant $A_\mu$.
+Assume that $\mu$ admits an averaged $s$-density constant $A_\mu$ with correlation dimension $s\in(0,n)$.
 We prove that

-The hypotheses of $s$-Ahlfors regularity and the averaged $s$-density condition are essentially optimal for such a one-term asymptotic, and in general the remainder $o(\lambda^{n-s})$ cannot be improved uniformly to a power-saving error term.
-This extends the classical Kuznecov formulae of Zelditch \cite{Zelditch92} for smooth submanifold measures to a broad class of singular and fractal measures.
+The averaged $s$-density condition is necessary for such a one-term asymptotic, and in general, the remainder $o(\lambda^{n-s})$ is sharp in the sense that it cannot be improved uniformly to a power-saving error term.
+This extends the classical Kuznecov formula of Zelditch \cite{Zelditch92} for smooth submanifold measures to a broad class of singular and fractal measures.